 - In our browsers.

 Layered security is still a good thing, in general.
-With Blogger becoming both easier to use, and more full of features, Blogger code is more susceptible to damage from filtering, by layered security.
-Cookies and scripts, to be useful, must be properly permitted by all layers of the security strategy.
+With Blogger becoming both easier to use, and more full of features, Blogger programs, running on our computers, is more susceptible to damage from filter interference.
+Cookies and scripts, to be useful, must be properly permitted, by our computers.

 When we have a problem with using Blogger

 - We can't login to Blogger, or stay logged in to access and maintain our blogs.

 - We can't post comments to our blogs.

 - We can't view Stats for our blogs - or can't view Stats with the desired detail.